Construction Projects

 The following are projects that are currently in design:

 • Merrow Road - Hotel Road to Minot Avenue.
 Project to include a turning lane at Hotel Road, improved geometric alignment, drainage, reclamation and reconstruction.
+Design completion planned for Fall of 2024.

 • Turner Street Safety Project – Project to include changes to curbing, on street parking, and pedestrian crossings on Turner from Court Street to Hampshire Street.